Last modified on February 12, 2024

-The ISO/TC 204 working group is concerned with the standardisation of information, communication and control systems in the field of urban and rural surface transportation, including intermodal and multimodal aspects thereof, traveller information, traffic management, public transport, commercial transport, emergency services and commercial services in the intelligent transport systems (ITS) field.
+The ISO/TC 204 technical committee is taking care of the standardisation of information, communication and control systems in the field of urban and rural surface transportation, including intermodal and multimodal aspects thereof, traveller information, traffic management, public transport, commercial transport, emergency services and commercial services in the intelligent transport systems (ITS) field.

 ISO/TC 22 develops standards for all components and systems for Road Vehicles.
 This applies to light vehicles (mopeds and motorcycles), passenger cars, commercial vehicles, trucks, buses, on all types of engines (thermal, electric, gaseous fuel).
-The ISO/TC 22 includes the automated driving ad-hoc group (ADAG).
+The ISO/TC 22 includes the automated driving coordination group (ADCG).

-There are published standards projects in development for a number of ADAS features that have relevance for full automation and specific ISO standards related to automated vehicles for more information please check the standards collection page.
+There are several work items in development for a number of ADAS and AD features that have relevance for high automation.
+For more information on specific ISO standards related to automated vehicles please check the standards list’s page.